* Asian shares dip as Trump threatens EU tariffs

 * ECB expected to signal stimulus in coming months

-LONDON, April 10 (Reuters) - World stocks inched up on Wednesday but were still below the six-month high they reached earlier this week as the prospect of the European Central Bank issuing fresh multi-year loans to banks helped offset concerns about U.S. President Donald Trump threatened more tariffs against the European Union, though the prospect of European Central Bank largesse kept them from falling too far.
+LONDON, April 10 (Reuters) - World stocks inched up on Wednesday but were still below the six-month high they reached earlier this week as the prospect of the European Central Bank issuing fresh multi-year loans to banks helped offset concerns about U.S. President Donald Trump threatening more tariffs against the European Union.

 Trump threatened on Tuesday to impose tariffs on $11 billion worth of EU products in a long-running dispute over aircraft subsidies, opening a new front in his global trade war.

-U.S. and Asian stocks fell, and the MSCI world equity index , which tracks shares in 47 countries, dropped below the six-month low reached earlier in the week.
+Asian stocks fell and the MSCI world equity index , which tracks shares in 47 countries, dropped below the six-month low reached earlier in the week.
 U.S. stock index futures pointed to firmer open for Wall Street.

 “Risk assets have been threatening to take their foot off the pedal in recent sessions and yesterday we finally saw that with a delayed reaction to the U.S.-EU tariff headlines,” said Deutsche Bank’s chief market strategist Jim Reid.